Northeastern University: Study abroad

 Northeastern has semester-long study abroad programs with placements in Africa, Asia, Australia, Europe, and South America.
 Some participating schools include: University of Cambridge and London School of Economics, England; University of Edinburgh, Scotland; Reims Management School, France; European School of Business and Council on International Educational Exchange, Germany; University of Cape Town, South Africa; University of Auckland, New Zealand; Swinburne University of Technology, Australia; University of Tokyo, Japan; American College of Thessaloniki, Greece and Pontificia Universidad Católica de Chile, Chile and also Antarctica.

 Northeastern's International Business program is a member of the International Partnership of Business Schools.
 Through this program International Business students have the opportunity to be awarded a dual-degree from Northeastern as well as from a sister school abroad.

 Research

-The university provides undergraduate students with an opportunity to engage in research through the Center for Experiential Education, CenSSIS Research Experience for Undergraduates, Honors Research, Louis Stokes Alliance for Minority Participation program, and Provost's Office research grants.
-In FY 2007, annual external research funding exceeded $78 million.
-In FY 2009–10, the research funding is close to $82 million.
-In 2002, Northeastern's Center for Subsurface Sensing and Imaging Systems was designated an NSF Engineering Research Center.
-In 2004, Northeastern was one of six institutions selected by the National Science Foundation as a center for research in nanotechnology.
-In 2010, Northeastern was granted $12 million by an alum for a Homeland security research facility, to be named the George J. Kostas Research Institute for Homeland Security, after its chief benefactor.
+The university provides undergraduate students with an opportunity to engage in research through the CenSSIS Research Experience for Undergraduates, Honors Research, Louis Stokes Alliance for Minority Participation program, and Provost's Office research grants.
+Federally funded operating grants and contracts reached $268 million in FY 2024, with total research grants and funding exceeding $281 million.
+Northeastern is among a select group of universities in the United States exceeding $200 million in annual research awards without a medical campus.
+Northeastern also houses the Network Science Institute (NetSI), which hosts the only Ph.D. program in Network Science in the United States.
+In 2011, Northeastern opened the George J. Kostas Research Institute for Homeland security, named after its chief benefactor.
+Northeastern most recently opened EXP in 2023, an eight-story 357,000-square-foot facility for science, engineering, and computational research, and Interdisciplinary Science and Engineering Complex (ISEC) in 2017 for health sciences and computer science research.